 Why has my Council Tax bill increased?

 Council Tax has increased by 5% from 1 April 2023.
 There has also been an increase in the annual water and waste water charges.
 Council Tax can increase by 100% for certain properties that have been empty for 12 months or more.
-Find out more about Council Tax on our website.
+Find out more on our Council Tax page.

 In April 2022, the Government provided extra support for households living in Council Tax bands A-D, and for households in receipt of Council Tax Reduction.
 This was paid as a one off £150 rebate onto the Council Tax bill, meaning the liability for the 2022/23 year was reduced for many households.